How to Clean a Hacked Drupal Site

 All accounts should use strong passwords – complex, long, and unique.
 We recommend using password manager and generators to simplify the process.

 Backups function as a safety net.
-Now that your Drupal site is clean and you’ve taken some important post-hack steps, make a backup!
+Now that your previously hacked Drupal site is clean and you’ve taken some important post-hack steps, make a backup!
 Having a good backup strategy is at the core of a good security posture.
-For more information, review the Drupal Backup Docs.
-There are also some great free Drupal backup tools such as Node Squirrel.

 Have all Drupal users run a scan with a reputable antivirus program on their operating systems.

-Drupal can be compromised if a user with an infected computer has access to the dashboard.
-Some infections are designed to jump from a computer into text editors or FTP clients.
+Drupal security can be compromised if a user with an infected computer has access to the dashboard.
+Some Drupal hacks are designed to jump from a computer into text editors or FTP clients.

 Here are some antivirus programs we recommend: